flutter/website/src/content/app-architecture/case-study/data-layer.md

 Throughout this page, you've seen how a user can delete a saved booking, starting with an event—a user swiping on a `Dismissable` widget.
-The `ViewModel` handles that event by delegating the actual data mutation to the `BookingRepository`.
+The  handles that event by delegating the actual data mutation to the `BookingRepository`.
 The following snippet shows the `BookingRepository.deleteBooking` method.